 Email – Confer with us in written format.

 Small Group – Invite us into a development cohort, a department meeting, or another setting if you'd like to start a dialogue on practice with a small group of educators.

-Pre- or Post-Consultation to a Class Observation or Student Survey – You can pair our consultation service with other services for teaching feedback to maximize benefits.
+Pre- or Post-Consultation for Teaching Feedback – You can pair our consultation service with other teaching feedback services and data to maximize benefits.

 What Do We Believe is Effective Teaching Practice?

 To provide transparency regarding what we believe to be effective teaching practice in our consultations, we provide you with the

 .
 This framework is inspired by resources such as Tripod’s 7Cs Framework of Effective Teaching (2016, CC BY–NC–ND 4.0) and Charlotte Danielson’s Framework for Teaching (The Danielson Group LLC, 2014), which are informed by peer-reviewed research.
 Though developed initially for the K-12 context, they have been adapted for and applied within higher education contexts as well.